whatnote/Christine-Clyde-Dog-Services/README.md

 ### Browsers Tested

-The following browsers were tested and all teh features deployed worked.
+The following browsers were tested and all the features deployed worked.

 - Chrome

 - Safari

-- Microsofe Edge
+- Microsoft Edge

 - Mozilla Fire Fox